loading gif icon

 The Role of Healthcare Revenue Cycle Management

-Revenue cycle management is a key financial process that significantly impacts how well an organization functions.
 Mistakes made within the revenue cycle are both common and costly within the healthcare industry.
-To survive financially, organizations rely on successful revenue cycle management to ensure they’re paid the full amount they’re owed, as quickly and as efficiently as possible.
+To survive financially, hospitals and health systems rely on successful healthcare revenue cycle management to ensure they’re paid the full amount they’re owed, as quickly and as efficiently as possible.

 1. Preregistration